Ok Alone investigated the engagement of lone workers actively using their lone worker systems.

 Our research found that motivating a workforce to think and act safely by encouraging worker involvement and collaboration can be achieved.
 The main way to encourage this is by creating a sense of competitiveness and comradery around the company’s main goal, keeping their people safe.

-As a direct result of our findings, Ok Alone have developed and released our new Safety Awards program.
+As a direct result of our findings, Ok Alone developed and released their Safety Awards program.

 How do the Safety Awards work?

 Every month each worker’s Ok Alone activity is reviewed, and they are awarded a number of badges for features used and milestones reached.
 A score out of 100 is awarded to each worker.
 This takes into account a number of safety factors including missed check ins, location monitoring, shift starts and check in reminders.
 Workers are then able to compare their ranking in relation to other workers in their company, their country and around the world.